Neztore/save-server/README.md

 $ git clone https://github.com/neztore/save-server
 ```
 or, you can click Download on this page and then unzip it.
-Then, you need to install depdencies:
+Then, you need to install dependencies:
 ```bash
 $ cd save-server
 $ npm install